-- You must have an existing Slack Enterprise source to apply the preservation to.
-A preservation does not set up a new source but only applies to existing sources and currently they will only apply to Slack Enterprise sources.
+- You must have an existing Slack Enterprise or GSuite source to apply the preservation too.
+A preservation does not set up a new source but only applies to existing sources and currently, they will only apply to Slack Enterprise or GSuite sources.

 - Onna uses Identity Mapping to preserve data for specific custodians.
 In order to create a preservation for a custodian, the custodian's identity must already be synced into Onna.
 If the identities for your source have not been synced yet, you will not be able to create a preservation.